What's Next For Patients With Moderate UC When

 Almost 30% of patients deny or delay therapy due to concerns with biologics6d

-Take the next step with ZEPOSIA —
+Take the next step with ZEPOSIA—

-The only oral advanced therapye that can be used before biologics7-9
+the first oral advanced therapye that can be used before biologics7-9

-A non-biologic, small molecule with once-daily oral dosing.7
+A non-biologic, small molecule with oral dosing.7

 5-ASAs=5 aminosalicylic acids; CS=corticosteroids; IBD=inflammatory bowel disease; JAKi=Janus kinase inhibitor; RCTs=randomized controlled trials; S1P=sphingosine 1-phosphate; UC=ulcerative colitis.